memecimeters/memecimetro/README.md

 - in code/src/config.h you can configure things like
   - position of text and icons
   - SLEEP_THRESHOLD_SECS sleep time
-  - WHEEL_RADIUS_CSM wheel radio in inches
+  - WHEEL_DIAMETER wheel radio in inches, includes tyre
-  - WHEEL_DEVELOPMENT wheel develpment to calculate cadence and distance
+  - WHEEL_DEVELOPMENT_METERS wheel develpment to calculate cadence and distance in fixed gear bikes
   - an alternative layout exists in code/src/config.h.example

 #### things we use